-Kimberly Wasylenchuk, Student-at-law
+Kimberly Wasylenchuk, Associate

 Although I’m just starting my career as a lawyer, I’ve already spent many hours in the court room.
 My first sneak peek into life as a litigator came before I entered law school, when I was a clerk for the Court of Queen’s Bench.
 I witnessed first-hand the difference that good preparation and presentation makes in any court proceeding.
 After completing my law degree in England, I spent a year working as a litigation paralegal where I gained experience working on large, complex civil cases.
 I had the opportunity to prepare pleadings, conduct document review and gain exposure to Insurance Law.